akzshah-code/bankconverts-frontend/README.md

 > [!IMPORTANT]
 > **CRITICAL ACTION REQUIRED: Delete the `/functions` Directory**
 >
-> Your project contains a `/functions` directory with outdated backend code.
+> Your project may contain a `/functions` directory with outdated backend code.
 If this directory exists when you deploy to Cloudflare Pages, it will **override** the connection to your real backend worker and cause your application to **fail**.
 >
 > **You must delete the entire `/functions` directory from this frontend project.**
 >